Yucheng7713/OneClick/README.md

       IAMFullAccess
       AmazonVPCFullAccess
       ```
-  4. Install AWS CLI through https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html, and set up the
+  4. Install [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html), and set up the
      credentials of your IAM role.
      Note : Once you create an IAM role, you will get an access key ID and a secret access key.
 Keep them secure as you
      are likely to use them frequently to interact with AWS via CLI.